 More to Know

-There are many kinds of enteroviruses, including coxsackieviruses, echoviruses, polioviruses, the hepatitis A virus, and others, such as enterovirus D68.
-These viruses are common and infect millions of Americans every year.
-They can infect anyone, but are more likely to cause illnesses in infants, children, and teens who haven't developed immunity against the virus yet (from not being previously exposed to it), and people with weakened immune systems.
+There are many kinds of enteroviruses, including coxsackieviruses, echoviruses, polioviruses, the hepatitis A virus, and others.
+These common viruses infect millions of Americans every year.
+They can infect anyone, but are more likely to cause illnesses in infants, children, and teens who haven't developed immunity against the virus yet (from not being previously exposed to it), and people with weak immune systems.

 Most people who get infected with an enterovirus don't get sick.
 When someone does get sick, symptoms include: